arne-schroppe/states/README.md

 # States
-A tool that lists all the states a system can be in.
+A small language to enumerate all the states a system can be in

 ## Usage
 ```